aruld/jersey-client-jboss-resource/README.md

-jersey-client-resteasy-resource: Resteasy JAX-RS XOP Multipart Example Deployed as WAR in JBoss 7
+Resteasy JAX-RS XOP Multipart Example Deployed as WAR in JBoss 7 with Jersey Client
 =====================================================================

 Based on the template from https://github.com/jboss-jdf/jboss-as-quickstart/tree/jdf-2.0.0.Final/kitchensink-ear